uclahs-cds/metapipeline-DNA/README.md

 ## Overview

 This meta pipeline takes either aligned sequencing data (BAM - <u>**BETA FEATURE**</u>) and converts it back to FASTQ format or direct FASTQ data.
-The FASTQs are re-aligned to the reference genome and called for germline SNPs, somatic SNVs and mitochondrial SNVs.
+The FASTQs are re-aligned to the reference genome and called for germline SNPs (single-nucleotide polymorphisms), somatic SNVs (single-nucleotide variants), mitochondrial SNVs, somatic SVs (structural variants), and germline SVs.
 The input to this meta pipeline includes a list of patients and their tumor-normal paired samples.
 Each patient must have **exactly one** normal sample, while multiple tumor samples are allowed.
 There are 3 available calling modes: paired mode where each tumour sample will be paired with the normal sample for calling; multi mode where all samples for a patient will be called together; single mode where each sample for the patient will be called separately.

 The pipeline has a leading process running on the submitter node (can be a F2 node as the leading process does not require many resources) that submits samples of each patient to a worker node (usually an F72 node) for processing.
 All processes for the same patient run on the same node to avoid network traffic.